EmadAliEmad/EmadAliEmad/README.md

 ## Summary

-A highly motivated and skilled Machine Learning Engineer and Data Scientist with a strong foundation in AI and cloud computing.
-I hold a Bachelor's in Computer Science and Artificial Intelligence from Helwan University.
-I have gained practical experience through roles such as a Data Scientist Intern at CORELIA and by participating in the Digital Egypt Builders Initiative (DEBI).
-My technical expertise includes time series analysis and forecasting, deep learning, machine learning, SQL, cloud computing (Microsoft Azure, AWS), data analysis, Python, Docker, and LLMs.
-I am passionate about leveraging my skills to create impactful solutions in real-world AI applications.
-I am proficient in both English and Arabic and actively participate in data science communities, mentoring juniors, and continually expanding my knowledge.
+A passionate and results-driven Machine Learning Engineer and Data Scientist with a solid academic foundation in Artificial Intelligence, currently pursuing a Master's degree in AI at Ain Shams University.
+I hold a Bachelor's in Computer Science and AI from Helwan University and have gained hands-on experience through roles such as a Data Scientist Intern at CORELIA and AI Instructor at Digital Hub.
+My expertise spans machine learning, deep learning, LLMs, time series forecasting, NLP, and cloud computing (Azure, AWS).
+I’ve developed and deployed real-world solutions using Python, FastAPI, Docker, and Power BI.
+With a strong commitment to continuous learning, I actively contribute to the AI community, mentor junior learners, and thrive on building impactful, data-driven solutions.
+Fluent in both English and Arabic.

 ## Portfolio